Tortola

 Tortola (/tɔrˈtoʊlə/) is the largest and most populated island of the British Virgin Islands, a group of islands that form part of the archipelago of the Virgin Islands.
 It has a surface area of 55.7 km2 with a total population of 23,908, with 9,400 residents in Road Town.
 Mount Sage is its highest point at 530 m above sea level.

 Although the British Virgin Islands (BVI) are under the British flag, it uses the U.S. dollar as its official currency due to its proximity to and frequent trade with the U.S. Virgin Islands and Puerto Rico.
 The island is home to many offshore companies that do business worldwide.
 Financial services are a major part of the country's economy.

 On 6 September 2017, the British Virgin Islands were extensively damaged by Hurricane Irma.
 The most severe destruction was on Tortola.
 News reports over the next day or two described the situation as "devastation".

+Etymology

+The name Tortola may be an anglicization of the island's original Dutch name Ter-Tholen (or Nieu-Ter-Tholen),named after Tholen, a coastal island that is part of the Netherlands.
+(Note: The island's name is written as Ter Tholen (or New Ter Tholen)in mupltiple English-language documents.
+It may have evolved from "Ter Tholen" to "Tortola" via linguistic anglicization.)

+Some sources have claimed that Christopher Columbus named the island Tórtola, meaning "turtle dove" in Spanish.
+(Note: Multiple historical documents refer to the island as "Turtle Dove" or "Island of the Turtle Doves".)
+Other sources, however, say Columbus named the island Santa Ana (Note: Multiple publications refer to Tortola as "Santa Ana (Tortola)".)
+(Note: One source claimed that the island's original Spanish name was Santa Ursula, although this is contradicted by sources claiming that Santa Ursula was the name for Virgin Gorda rather than Tortola.) after Saint Anne.